Can't see images? Try the web version of this email.

 9 TO 26, 2025

-Ms. Chris is well known for her 18 years on “One Life To Live” playing Wanda Webb Wolek, for which she received the best supporting actress Award from The TV Magazine writers and Editors.
+Ms. Chris is well known for her 18 years on ABC's “One Life To Live” playing Wanda Webb Wolek, for which she received the best supporting actress Award from The TV Magazine Writers and Editors.
 Her Broadway appearances include “Brighton Beach Memoirs” (as Aunt Kate), "Lenny" (as Sally) and “The Birthday Party" (directed by Alan Schneider).
-She played Naomi, the paranoid mother of Allen Ginsberg, in "Kaddish," directed by Robert Kalfin, which opened at the Brooklyn Academy of Music in February 1972.
-Chris won an Obie Award for her performance.
-She also won a Drama Desk Award, an Outer Critics Circle Award and a Variety Critics Poll.
+She played Naomi, the paranoid mother of Allen Ginsberg, in "Kaddish," directed by Robert Kalfin, winning an Obie Award, Drama Desk Award, Outer Critics Circle Award and Variety Critics Poll for her performance.

 A Pow-Wow is more than just a spectator event: it is a joyous reunion for native peoples nationwide and an opportunity for the non-Indian community to voyage into the philosophy and beauty of Native culture.
 Traditionally a gathering and sharing of events, Pow-Wows have come to include spectacular dance competitions, exhibitions, and enjoyment of traditional foods.There will be dances, stories and traditional music from Native Peoples of the Northeast, Southwest and Great Plains regions.
 The event has become a treasured New York tradition for celebrating our diversity by honoring the culture of our first Americans.
 TNC donates all proceeds from the event to college scholarship funds for Native American students.
 Throughout the performance, all elements are explained in depth through detailed introductions by the troupe's Director and Emcee Louis Mofsie (Hopi/Winnebago).